jdjohn215/pollster/README.md

   - `crosstab()`
   - `crosstab_3way()`

-Each function also has a twin version which includes a column for the margin of error calculated to include the design effect of the weights.
+Each of these functions also has a twin version which includes a column for the margin of error calculated to include the design effect of the weights.

   - `moe_topline()`
   - `moe_crosstab()`